-FSC 135 Fundamentals of Fire Prevention (3) Role and functions of fire prevention.
+FSC 135 Fundamentals of Fire Prevention (3)

+Role and functions of fire prevention.
 Practical rather than theoretical aspects of fire prevention.
 Three Lecture.

-FSC 136 Fire Apparatus and Hydraulics (4) Principles of care, maintenance, and operation of fire apparatus and pumps.
+FSC 136 Fire Apparatus and Hydraulics (4)

+Principles of care, maintenance, and operation of fire apparatus and pumps.
 Pump construction, pumping and pump accessories, power development and transmission, driving, trouble shooting, and producing effective fire streams.
 Three Lecture.
 Two Lab.

-FSC 137 Hazardous Materials Awareness (.5) This course presents the basic concepts and techniques related to hazardous materials first response.
+FSC 137 Hazardous Materials Awareness (.5)

+This course presents the basic concepts and techniques related to hazardous materials first response.
 It is for those individuals who in the course of their normal duties may be first on the scene of an emergency involving hazardous material.
 First Responders at the awareness level are expected to recognize and identify a hazardous materials incident, protect themselves, call for trained personnel, and secure the area.
 (Required for EMS 131.
 Fire Science students must take FSC 138).
 One half credit hours.

-FSC 138 Hazardous Materials First Responder (4) Definition, detection, identification, scene management, basic training, equipment planning, strategy, and tactics in the management of hazardous materials incidents.
+FSC 138 Hazardous Materials First Responder (4)

+Definition, detection, identification, scene management, basic training, equipment planning, strategy, and tactics in the management of hazardous materials incidents.
 Preparation for the Department of Emergency Services certificate.
 For Fire Science majors, the co-requisite is EMS 131.
 Three Lecture.

-FSC 180 Firefighter I and II (8) For the new firefighter or student interested in firefighting.
+FSC 180 Firefighter I and II (8)

+For the new firefighter or student interested in firefighting.
 Fire behavior and basic firefighting skills, with hands-on use of firefighting equipment.
 Prerequisites: FSC 138 and EMS 131 or Consent of Fire Science Coordinator.
 Six Lecture.
 Four Lab.

-FSC 233 Introduction to Wildland Fire Suppression (4) Provides a fundamental knowledge of the factors affecting wildland fire prevention, fire behavior, and control techniques along with an introduction to the Incident Command System.
-Covers material from, I-100, I-00, S-130, S-190, CPS, and S-11.
-After completion, students may qualify for "Red Card" certification.
-Four Lecture.
+FSC 233 Introduction to Wildland Fire Behavior/Fire Fighter and Human Factors in the Wildland (4)

+Provide a fundamental knowledge of wildland fire: behavior, control techniques, and fireline leadership, along with an introduction to the Incident Command System and National Response Network.
+Covers material from, IS-100,, IS-700, S-130, S-190, and L-180 After completion, students may qualify for "Red Card" with the addition of fire service employment and successful completion of the Fire Fighter Pack Test Four lecture.

-FSC 234 Fire Investigation (3) Methods of determining point of fire origin and fire cause, and detection of incendiary fires.
+FSC 234 Fire Investigation (3)

+Methods of determining point of fire origin and fire cause, and detection of incendiary fires.
 Includes simplified physics and chemistry necessary to analyze fire behavior.
 Three Lecture.

-FSC 235 Fire Protection Systems (3) Required standard for water supply, protection systems, automatic sprinklers, and special extinguishing systems, including analysis of various automatic signaling and detection systems.
+FSC 235 Fire Protection Systems (3)

+Required standard for water supply, protection systems, automatic sprinklers, and special extinguishing systems, including analysis of various automatic signaling and detection systems.
 Prerequisite: FSC 180 or Consent of Instructor.
 Three Lecture.

-FSC 236 Firefighter Occupational Safety (3) Informational base to reduce injuries to firefighting personnel.
+FSC 236 Firefighter Occupational Safety (3)

+Informational base to reduce injuries to firefighting personnel.
 Awareness, training, and research of equipment to develop a safety program to meet the needs of the fire service.
 Three Lecture.

-FSC 238 Emergency Scene Management (3) Effective methods of managing emergency incidents including multiple alarm fires, high-rise fires, brush fires, hazardous materials incidents, and multi-casualty medical incidents.
+FSC 238 Emergency Scene Management (3)

+Effective methods of managing emergency incidents including multiple alarm fires, high-rise fires, brush fires, hazardous materials incidents, and multi-casualty medical incidents.
 Includes effective interaction among numerous agencies to achieve control.
 Prerequisite: FSC 180 or Consent of Instructor.
-Three

-Lecture.
+Three Lecture.

-FSC 239 Emergency Services Leadership and Management (4) Basic principles for administrative management of emergency service organizations.
+FSC 239 Emergency Services Leadership and Management (4)

+Basic principles for administrative management of emergency service organizations.
 Includes fundamental elements in supervision, leadership, group dynamics, decision making, organizational structure and legal obligations.
 Also includes health and fitness, customer service and recovery efforts.
 Four lecture.

-FSC 241 Firefighter Safety and Building Construction (3) Safety for firefighters on the fire ground.
+FSC 241 Firefighter Safety and Building Construction (3)

+Safety for firefighters on the fire ground.
 Effects of fire and heat on various types of building construction resulting in the loss of structure will be explored.
 Includes signs and symptoms of structural damage.
 Three Lecture.